Pushing the Frontier on Approximate EFX Allocations: 2/3-EFX for -Value Instances

 If $|X'|=2$, agent $i$ would prefer $X'$ over her own bundle in all iterations until $\X$ is reached.
-This is because $i\in N_{1,(0,2/3)}(\X)$ and by \cref{lem:agentHierarchy}, agent $i$'s value for her bundle is at most $1$ in all those iterations, and by our assumption that $v_i(X')=2b>1$.
-The cardinality of a bundle can only increase from $2$ to more goods in Steps~\ref{3Vstep_AddGood} and ~\ref{3Vstep_AddGoodInKMax}, and only if it is allocated to a source of the doubly enhanced graph.
-The bundle $X'$ can never be allocated to a source in all iterations until $\X$ is reached, which is a contradiction to the fact that $|X|\geq 3$.
+This is because $i\in N_{1,(0,2/3)}(\X)$ and, by \cref{lem:agentHierarchy}, agent $i$'s value for her bundle is at most $1$ \textit{in all those iterations}; also, recall that $v_i(X')=2b>1$.
+The cardinality of a bundle {of size $2$ can only increase in Step~\ref{3Vstep_AddGood}.
+Further, notice that in this case a bundle of size $2$ that increases its cardinality was allocated to an agent who was a \textit{source} of the doubly enhanced or the \enhplus at the beginning of the corresponding iteration.
+However, the presence of $i$ makes it impossible for any future variant of bundle $X'$ to ever belong to a source of either of these graphs in any iteration} until $\X$ is reached.
+This directly contradicts the fact that $|X|\geq 3$.